AdguardTeam/AdguardKnowledgeBase/11.vpn/020.adguard-vpn-for-android/010.overview/docs.en.md

 ## What is AdGuard VPN for Android

-A VPN is an ideal tool that provides security and anonymity each time you browse the Internet and helps you overcome geographical limitations.
+A VPN is an ideal tool that provides security and anonymity each time you browse the Internet.
 [How does it work?](http://kb.adguard.com/en/vpn/adguard-vpn-general/how-vpn-works) Without going into technical details, we can say that VPN creates a secure encrypted tunnel between the user's computer or mobile device and a remote VPN server.
 In this way, data confidentiality is preserved, as well as the anonymity of the user, because a third-party observer sees the IP address of the VPN server and not the actual user's IP.

 **VPN is frequently used for:**

 * Keeping personal data safe even while using public Wi-Fi
 * Preventing tracking online activity by masking the IP address
-* Hiding the real geolocation to gain access to blocked resources
+* Hiding the real geolocation to remain anonymous

 AdGuard VPN for Android can do it all for you — and even offer something unique.
 To find out why AdGuard VPN is the better option — read [this article](http://kb.adguard.com/en/vpn/adguard-vpn-general/adguard-vpn-is-the-better-option).